pivotal-cf/docs-logsearch/resources.html.md

 owner: London Services
 ---

-# Resource requirements for Pivotal Cloud Foundry&reg Log Search;
+## Resource requirements for Pivotal Cloud Foundry&reg; Log Search

 These are the default resource and IP requirements for installing the tile: